mortolian/mortolian/README.md

 - I just tested my own RSYNC automation project "python-rsync-backup" and will have a version 2 available soon.
 Backup solutions out there did not really get things done the way I wanted it to.

+- I am starting a new project called "Shortento.com".
+The idea is to build a platform that helps you link your resources in all kinds of different ways using DNS and Link shorteners.
+I think it will be an amazing and challenging project to work on.

 ___

 You can find me at [LinkedIn](https://linkedin.mortolio.com) and [Website](https://gideon.dev).

+___

 ### Skills